-Intended outcome Success criteria To ensure that pupils make progress towards age related expectations from entry to exit in Reading, Writing and Reading: Almost all pupils across the school to: Mathematics. - Develop good reading habits - know titles, favourite authors, series and or genres they prefer. - Love of reading - read every day. - Good levels of comprehension - perform well in reading tests, quizzes and assessments. - Good spelling - spell words related to age group/or stage of development and catch up quickly. - Year 6 - at least 70% of PP pupils to meet age related expectations (excluding new arrivals from overseas should they be EAL and speak no English). - Writing: - ALL YEARS- pupils to demonstrate good composition skills within a range of genres. - Good levels of Handwriting including joins. - Year 6-70% (2023) 68% of PP pupils to meet age related expectations (excluding new arrivals from overseas should they be EAL and speak no English). - Demonstrate an independent use of accurate spellings.
-Mathematics - ALL YEARS - Pupils to make at least good levels of progress with some making accelerated progress in order to narrow the attainment gap. - Year 6 - 80% of PP students to meet age related expectations (excluding new arrivals from overseas should they be EAL and speak no English). - All pupils demonstrate increasing knowledge of times tables and corresponding facts through use of TTRS.
-To ensure that staff are given the right level of Staff teach pupils knowledge and skills needed in order to achieve good learning outcomes. support & training to help both their practice as practitioners in the classroom and well-being Pupils' work in books demonstrate good knowledge, accurate technical vocabulary.
+Intended outcome Success criteria To ensure that disadvantaged pupils make increased Accelerated rates of progress within disadvantaged cohort. progress towards age related expectations from entry to exit in Reading, Writing and Mathematics.
+Reading: Almost all pupils across the school to: - Develop good reading habits - know titles, favourite authors, series and or genres they prefer. - Love of reading - read every day. - Good levels of comprehension - perform well in reading tests, quizzes and assessments. - Develop reading fluency to increase the speed of word reading (FFT Aspire) - Good spelling - spell words related to age group/or stage of development and catch up quickly.
+Year 6 - at least 70% of PP pupils to meet age related expectations (excluding new arrivals from overseas should they be EAL and speak no English). - Pupils use Common Exception Words to develop reading fluency and speed recognition of words.
+A rotation of 3 weekly RWI assessments mean that PP pupils make accelerated progress within the programme structure.
+Writing: - ALL YEARS- pupils to demonstrate good composition skills within a range of genres. - Good levels of Handwriting including accurate joins. - Year 6- 70% of PP pupils to meet age related expectations (excluding new arrivals from overseas should they be EAL and speak no English). - Demonstrate an independent use of accurate spellings through weekly spelling tests and within pieces of writing across all subjects.
+Mathematics ALL YEARS - Pupils to make at least good levels of progress with some making accelerated progress in order to narrow the attainment gap.